linuxserver/docker-projectsend/READMETEMPLATE.md

 * `-v /data` - where to store files to share.
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
+* `-e MAX_UPLOAD` to set maximum upload size , default if unset is 250M.

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it projectsend /bin/bash`.